Advocates who feel passionately about issues can create change by "bird-dogging" candidates for national, state, and local offices.

 New Hampshire's First-In-The Nation primary, which demands that candidates meet and answer questions from voters, and which is covered extensively by national and international news media, is the perfect place to bird-dog presidential hopefuls.
+However, local races matter, and it's also important to bird-dog state and local candidates.

 Need a question for the presidential candidates?
 We suggest these: